vincenzoml/VoxLogicA/High-grade-Glioblastoma_BRATS/README.md

-# Automated contouring of High-Grade Gliomas using VoxLogicA
+# Automated contouring of High-Grade Gliomas in skull-stripped MR-FLAIR using VoxLogicA

 This directory contains the necessary files to execute the specification presented in [1,2] using VoxLogicA